 Key Lime Tree

-This really is the ideal plant for your balcony, and it’ll provide you with plenty of delicious limes in return!
+This is the ideal plant for your balcony, and it’ll provide you with plenty of delicious limes in return!
 Appreciate the gorgeous reddish-white petals, the fragrant flowers, and the fresh, flowery citrus that comes next.

 Originally famous in Florida, Key Lime pies are created using these fruits.
 Drinks, sauces, and cool limeades all include them.